Sustainable diet: History

+In 2014, the FAO/WHO Second International Conference on Nutrition placed sustainable diets and transformation of food systems as focuses of the UN Decade of Action on Nutrition 2016–2025.
+In 2019, the FAO and WHO collaborated once again to develop a set of guidelines for sustainable diets and their implementation worldwide.

-Components
+Components of a sustainable diet

-The FAO and WHO have outlined 16 components of a sustainable, healthy diet.
+The FAO and WHO have outlined the components of a sustainable, healthy diet.
 The outline divides these components into sections regarding health, environmental, and sociocultural aspects.
 Each component is also in line with current United Nations Sustainable Development Goals (SDG).

+As a whole, sustainable diets emphasize: